Oreoluwa-Se/Continuous-Control/Report.md

 <p align="center">
 <img src="./results/Priotized_Replay/scores_plot.png">
 </p>
 From the results, we see that the sampling with priority takes longer but performs better with lower variance during the evaluation stage.

 ### Instructions

-For instructions on how to run the program check the readme file.
+For instructions on how to run the program check the [Readme](https://github.com/Oreoluwa-Se/Continuous-Control/blob/main/README.md) file.